 Your Major Professor will chair the defense of your dissertation, and all members of your Advisory Committee must attend.
+The defense of your doctoral dissertation is a public event.
 Current Graduate School policy provides that in order to pass your oral defense you must receive a positive vote from your Major Professor and all or all but one of the other members of your committee.
 All or all but one of the members of the Advisory Committee must approve your dissertation and defense and must certify their approval in writing on the Dissertation and Final Examination Approval form, which is available on the Graduate School website.
 The results of the defense of the dissertation must be reported to the Graduate School at least one week before graduation.